zenith391/PowerHigh/README.md

 are really helpful and keep knowing that people uses and help me on this project is motivating.
 But there is some rules/tips for contributing:
 First of all, the issue/pull request must have things that goes with the library.
-For example, i will not accept 3D because this library has been made for 2D.
+For example, i will not accept 3D because this library has been made for 2D, and so, would be horribly slow or would need a total re-code.
 Also, if you're posting an bug issue and think you can be able to post a little pull request / commits to fix it, it would be very nice to do it.

 ## License
-The project is released under MIT license - more details in [LICENSE](https://github.com/DigitalSnakeSoftware/PowerHigh/blob/master/LICENSE) file.
+The project is released under MIT license - more details in [the license](https://github.com/DigitalSnakeSoftware/PowerHigh/blob/master/LICENSE) file.